arcus/education_modules/reproducibility/reproducibility.md

 </div>

 Git and GitHub are distinct organizations with different products.
 Git is a free, open-source version control system, and GitHub is a company that provides services to make it easier to use git for software development and related uses.
 GitHub has free tier use as well as paid services.

-At CHOP, we have an [enterprise version of GitHub](https://github.research.chop.edu) that is accessible only on the CHOP network.
-Additionally, some CHOP users use [GitHub.com](https://github.com), which is a public website run by GitHub.
-Finally, many git users find that the [GitHub Desktop](https://desktop.github.com/) software is useful for working with git.
+Some institutions, [including Children's Hospital of Philadelphia](https://github.research.chop.edu), pay for an enterprise version of GitHub that may be accessible only to institutional users on a secure network, and not available to the general public.
+For science that can be more broadly shared, many researchers use the publicly available [GitHub.com](https://github.com), which is a website run by GitHub.
+As an example of another GitHub resource, many git users find that the [GitHub Desktop](https://desktop.github.com/) software is useful for working with git on their local computers.

 ### Dependency Management